Research

 2. Profile of the graduate school

 How do our sensory systems transform physical stimuli into the corresponding neural representations and how can we employ this knowledge for selected applications?
-This and related questions create the central topic of the international graduate school (InterGK) for Neurosensory Science, Systems and Applications.
-As opposed to classical neuroscience, the InterGK neither focuses on receptor biophysics nor on neuronal activity of circumscribed parts of the central nervous system alone.
-Instead, it tries to bridge the gap between the first transformation stages of the physical stimulus and the complex central processing of stimulus features and objects as well as the gap between basic neuroscience and applied physics and engineering.
-This is achieved by analyzing and modelling the transformation from the physical stimulus into its "internal representation" and by exploiting the resulting knowledge both to develop practical applications and to test the underlying assumptions and models.
+This and related questions created the central topic of the international graduate school (InterGK) for Neurosensory Science, Systems and Applications.
+As opposed to classical neuroscience, the InterGK neither focused on receptor biophysics nor on neuronal activity of circumscribed parts of the central nervous system alone.
+Instead, it tried to bridge the gap between the first transformation stages of the physical stimulus and the complex central processing of stimulus features and objects as well as the gap between basic neuroscience and applied physics and engineering.
+This was achieved by analyzing and modelling the transformation from the physical stimulus into its "internal representation" and by exploiting the resulting knowledge both to develop practical applications and to test the underlying assumptions and models.
 Hence, a variety of methods, sensory modalities, neurosensory systems and research questions has to be covered in the InterGK.

 3. Research program